Mating quadratic maps with the modular group III: The modular Mandelbrot set: Introduction

-The structure of the current paper is as follows.
-In Sections \ref{corr} and \ref{Per} we summarise the background facts we require about the family $\F_a$ and the family $Per_1(1)$.
-In Section \ref{surgery} we develop a new surgery construction which converts the correspondence $\F_a$ directly into a degree two rational map in the family $P_A$, without the intermediate parabolic-like stage of \cite{BL1}.
-The basic idea is easiest to describe in the case that $\Lambda(\F_a)$ is connected, where our strategy is to replace the complement of the backwards limit set $\Lambda_-(\F_a)$ in $\widehat \C$ by a copy of the basin $\A_A(\infty)$ of the parabolic fixed point $\infty$ of a rational map of the form $P_A$, so that $\Lambda_-(\F_a)$ becomes the filled Julia set of such a $P_A$.
+{\textbf{Strategy of proof and layout of paper.}} In Sections \ref{corr} and \ref{Per} we summarise the background facts needed concerning the family $\F_a$ and the family $Per_1(1)$.
+In Section \ref{surgery} we develop a surgery construction which converts $\F_a$ into a quadratic rational map in the family $P_A$, without the intermediate parabolic-like stage of \cite{BL1}, and moreover does so uniformly with the parameter.
+The basic idea is to replace the complement of the backwards limit set $\Lambda_-(\F_a)$ in $\widehat \C$ by a copy of the basin $\A_A(\infty)$ of the parabolic fixed point $\infty$ of a rational map of the form $P_A$, so that $\Lambda_-(\F_a)$ becomes the filled Julia set of such a $P_A$.
 As a model for the parabolic basin we take the Blaschke product